iclr-blogposts/2026/_posts/2026-04-27-sampler-eval-trilemma.md

 ---
 layout: distill
-title: Trilemma for data-free sampler evaluation
+title: An Impossibility Trilemma for Data-Free Sampler Evaluation
-description: Neural samplers like diffusion samplers aim to learn to sample a target unnormalized energy potential, which is known but considered challenging to sample from.
-Evaluation of learned sampler quality is a critical aspect for research progress, with mode-covering metrics of particular importance.
-Two general approaches are common: i) data-free, using only model samples and the target potential, and ii) data-driven, which use additional data about the target distribution such as known modes, experimental observables, summary statistics, and/or reference MCMC samples as a gold standard.
+description: Neural samplers aim to learn to sample a target unnormalized energy potential.
+Sampler quality can be evaluated in a data-free manner, using only the model and the target potential, or in a data-driven manner, with additional data about the target distribution such as known modes, summary statistics, and reference MCMC samples.
 While data-driven eval is valuable, data-free eval has compelling conceptual advantages, raising the question of how well data-free eval could work.
-Here, we prove an impossibility trilemma for data-free sampler evaluation; we can only have two among i) mode-covering metric, ii) stable with finite variance, iii) no dominance cycles.
+Here, we prove an impossibility trilemma for data-free sampler evaluation; we can only have two among i) mode-covering metric, ii) stable with finite variance, iii) transitivity guarantee (if A>B and B>C, then A>C).
 We situate the implications of this trilemma in the broader conceptual landscape of data-driven and data-free sampler evaluation.
 date: 2026-04-27
 future: true
 htmlwidgets: true